lonerapier/lonerapier.github.io/docs/cli/create.md

 - **Default**: A clean Quartz setup with sensible defaults.
 Best for starting from scratch.
 - **Obsidian**: Optimized for Obsidian vaults with full Obsidian Flavored Markdown support (wikilinks, callouts, mermaid diagrams, etc.).
 Automatically sets link resolution to `shortest` and skips the link resolution prompt.
-- **TTRPG**: Builds on the Obsidian template with the addition of the [Leaflet map plugin](https://github.com/Requiae/quartz-leaflet-map-plugin) and [ITS Theme](https://github.com/saberzero1/quartz-themes) (`its-theme.ttrpg-dnd`).
+- **TTRPG**: Builds on the Obsidian template with the addition of the [Leaflet bases plugin](https://github.com/Requiae/quartz-leaflet-bases-plugin) and [ITS Theme](https://github.com/saberzero1/quartz-themes) (`its-theme.ttrpg-dnd`).
 Great for D&D and TTRPG wikis.
 Also skips the link resolution prompt.
 - **Blog**: A blog-focused setup with [recent notes](https://github.com/quartz-community/recent-notes) enabled (showing the 5 most recent posts with tags) and [comments](https://github.com/quartz-community/comments) enabled via giscus.
 You'll need to fill in the `TODO:` placeholder values in `quartz.config.yaml` with your own giscus repository details.

 ## Base URL